TBerrigan2101/project-two/README.md

   - When the user picks their option, their choice is shown on the left side of the screen.

-   - The computer using a random option in the playGame() function then chooses an image from the const 'choices' declaration and displays its choice on the right side of the screen.
+   - The computer using a random number generator in the playGame() function then chooses an image from the const 'choices' declaration and displays its choice on the right side of the screen.

    - Depending on the result, the player score or the computer score increases accordingly along with a message from Dr. Venkman congratulating or commiserating them depending on the result, again using lines from the film.